laravel-zero/website/source/docs/configuration.md

 | add  | Here you may specify which commands classes you wish to include.
 | hidden  | Adds the provided commands, but make them hidden.
 | remove  | Removes the list of commands provided.

+### Disabling default component providers

+The Database, Log, and Queue components support disabling auto-loading for their default service provider to allow the use of a custom provider.

+To disable the default service provider for a component, set the `useDefaultProvider` value to `false` in the configuration file.
+You can then add your custom `ServiceProvider` class to the `app.providers` configuration array.